 5. You’re easily drained by other people’s emotions.

 Our keen inner senses quickly pick up on what other people are experiencing or feeling.
-We are then likely to adopt these emotions ourselves.
-This is of course helpful when deciding on a course of action or debating on what to say in a certain situation.
-However, it can also be thoroughly exhausting, especially when experiencing contrasting emotions.
+We are then likely to adopt these emotions ourselves (which complicates #2 — wanting to make others happy).
+This is, of course, helpful when deciding on a course of action or debating what to say in a certain situation.
+INFJs can make powerful counselors, healers, and advocates because we have such deep empathy.
+However, it can also be thoroughly exhausting, especially when experiencing strong, contrasting emotions.

-6. You bottle up and hide your own emotions — but then an explosion happens.
+6. You bottle up and hide your emotions, but then an explosion happens.

-INFJs don’t want to bother others with their feelings.
-They may even view their emotions as a burden to others, so they keep it all inside.
-However, we are only human, and eventually, it needs to come out.
-And when these emotions and feelings do come out, it’s essentially an avalanche of epic proportions that nobody ever saw coming.
-Even worse, we immediately feel guilty afterwards.
-Everyone has their own problems, and we shouldn’t be plaguing others with ours, right?
-Wrong.
-INFJs need to be reminded that expressing our own emotions is healthy!
+In true INFJ form, we rarely want to bother others with our feelings.
+Some INFJs may even view their emotions as a burden to others, so they keep it all inside.
+However, INFJs are only human, and eventually, the feelings need to come out.
+And when they do, it’s essentially an avalanche of epic proportions that nobody saw coming.

 7. You can come off as clingy and needy.